mattsolution/Kazusa_to_emboss_codon_usage_table/README.md

 - From the table page in Kazusa website copy the table text
   ![Alt Text](Figures/Kazusa_Human_adenovirus_type_7d.png)

-- Select the code "standard" and submit
+- Select the code "standard" and submit <br>
   ![Alt Text](Figures/kazusa_select_code.png)

-  You will get this type of table:
+  You will get this type of table: <br>
   ![Alt Text](Figures/Kazusa_Human_adenovirus_type_7d_to_save.png)

 ```